KarelZe/thesis/references/obsidian/📑notes/🥬SAGE Values Notes.md

 **Problems / Properties of SAGE**
 “Similarly, conditional SAGE and conditional SHAP value functions sample the remaining features conditional on the feature of interest and therefore violate sensitivity [25,56,61,109].” (“xxAI - Beyond Explainable AI: International Workshop, Held in Conjunction with ICML 2020, July 18, 2020, Vienna, Austria, Revised and Extended Papers”, 2022, p.
 50)

+**Value function**
+Shapley values (Lundberg and Lee, 2017) have also become popular tools for assigning “credit” to covariates for any quantity, including predictive performance, or individual predictions.
+Some implementations of Shapley values exhibit the same permutation structure that we critique here and can be similarly misleading (Slack et al., 2020).

 **Difference between conditional / marginal**

 **True to the model / true to the data**